 Can You Freeze Sweet Potatoes?

 Yes, you can freeze sweet potatoes for up to 12 months.
-To freeze sweet potatoes, prepare them as you usually would then blanch them for a minute before draining and drying.
+Prepare them as you usually would, then blanch them for a minute before draining and drying.
 Once dry, portion into freezer bags and store in the freezer.
+(Full Instructions Below – Raw, Cooked, How to Reheat, Etc)

 Do Sweet Potatoes Freeze Well?
 Yes